Our High School produces the complete individual who, upon graduation, is ready to take on a world of opportunities.

 This course provides a basic understanding of graphic arts, printing technology, and their processes through the use of Adobe Illustrator and Photoshop programs.
-Assignments include a personal logo design, program cover, T-shirt designs, and others.
+Assignments include a personal logo design, program cover, T-shirt designs, and etc.

-Lecture course designed to introduce students to the elements and history of music.
+The course is designed to introduce students to the elements and history of music.
 Exploring the music of the past, present and future, students will relate commercial music to classical music and appreciate the musical culture of different places and times.
 Videos, audio and live concert performances will enhance the musical experience.

 This course will provide students with a solid foundation in different dance techniques.
 Students will also study the origins and development of these dance styles along with learning to recognize various choreographers and praised performers.
 This course is designed to teach students to express themselves emotionally and creatively as they explore the dance elements of body, space, time and energy.

 Saint Demetrios Preparatory believes that language is the basis of human relationship and communication.
 Multi-lingualism is essential in an ever-changing, global society, and it opens the door to opportunities.
 Proficiency in a foreign language demands the ability to communicate purposefully, while appreciating contemporary and classical cultures in an intercultural population.
 Students will be enabled to communicate with native speakers of that language and to understand other cultures better.